 The study tested the conventional wisdom of what it means to be a manager and found that the approach to coaching and development that most organizations are promoting today actually does more harm than good.
 More importantly, it found an approach with an outsized positive impact on employee performance: the Connector manager approach.

 Employees who report to managers who coach effectively are 40% more engaged, exhibit 38% more discretionary effort

-Connector managers are clearly the most effective
+Connectors are clearly the most effective

-The net result: Connector managers were shown in the research to improve the performance of employees by up to 26%.
+The net result: Connector managers were shown to improve the performance of employees by up to 26%.

 Always-On managers — visible and diligent in the way they coach — are highly sought after by most organizations.
 But it turns out that their constant feedback can be indiscriminate, overwhelming and misplaced.
 It is also often irrelevant and inaccurate because Always-On managers tend to focus on developing their employees across a breadth of experience, even in areas they don’t know well enough to coach.

 The result?
 Always-On managers were found to degrade employee performance by up to 8%.